michael-hainke/NHL/README.md

 # NHL

-This repository contains script to query the extensive data from the NHL API.
-Also has some script for various analysis, and an 'expected goals' xG model.
+This repository contains scripts for a variety of NHL analyses.

-## NHL API
+## 1 - NHL API

 These are a variety of scripts to get different NHL data using the NHL API.
 All scripts are saving output data into the 'Data' folder.
 For data files beginning with a date, this is the latest update date, run the script and change dates to get newer data if required.
 Some of the scripts require updated data from another script, ie play by play and shift data needs the complete game schedule data.
 See below for more details.